PyWiFeS/pipeline/README.md

 **Other parameters**

 `--skip-done`: Skip already completed steps.
 This will check for the existence of the output files from each step, as well as whether the output files are newer than the input files -- if either part fails, the step will be executed.
+Note that this will not skip the extraction or splicing steps, but will overwrite existing files if `--extract` or `--extract-and-splice` are used.

 `--just-calib`: Triggers the data reduction in the absence of on-sky data (both science and calibration).
 It only produces basic calibration files.